bioinf-fi/Y-meth-pangenome/README.md

 - **Methylation heterogeneity quantification** using `modkit`
 - **Intra-palindromic arm identity analysis**
 - **G-quadruplex (G4) annotation** using nbmst and G4hunter
-- **BAM-based coverage visualization** using raaqa
+- exploratory analysis of **methylation across Y chromosome architectural classes**
 - **Palindromic structure characterization** using seqrequester

-An additional exploratory analysis of methylation across Y chromosome architectural classes was performed but is not part of the core workflow.
+An additional exploratory analysis of **BAM-based coverage** using raaqa was performed but is not part of the core workflow.

 ---